RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/5-Omnichannel/SendGrid/1-sendgrid-intro/1-sendgrid-intro.md

 <iframe allowfullscreen="allowfullscreen" height="440" src="https://www.youtube.com/embed/b43a1nD4qS0" width="785"></iframe>

-## 2) How to insert and modify static design modules in the Dynamic Template.
+## 2) How to insert and modify static design modules in a Dynamic Template.

 In this part of the chapter, we will introduce the various modules that can be inserted in the Template.